wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-connect-query.md

 Your client C# program cannot connect to Azure SQL Database until the IP address of the client computer has been added in the SQL Database firewall.
 Your program will fail with a handy error message that states the necessary IP address.

-You can use the [Azure preview portal](http://manage.windowsazure.cn/) to add the IP address.
+You can use the [Azure Management Portal](https://manage.windowsazure.cn) to add the IP address.